lisyce/WashingtonBirds/README.md

 # Reproducing Results

 > :pushpin: All modules should be run from inside the `src` folder.
+Requires at least Python 3.10

 1. Install all the libraries specified in `requirements.txt`.
 2. All data files are already part of this project and can be found in the `data` folder.